Croos3r/Croos3r/README.md

 ## Hello ! 👋

 I'm Crooser, also known as Dorian.
 I'm French and living near by Paris.
-I started developping at my 12.
+I started developing at my 12.

 I'm mainly a Java Application developer, but I started recently web backend with express.js !